You Support This Site

 Back in the 1950s and 1960s, old Walt Disney was mad for computers.
 He understood that they were the future of our society and integrated them whenever he could into his themepark and movies.
 From the various robots in the Haunted Mansion to the Hall of Presidents and more, it all ran on machines and computer programs created specifically for Disney.
 What's more, the computerized, roboticized Disney themepark even inspired other books and movies (WESTWORLD).
 Lisberger felt that if any studio had a computer culture ingrained within the corporate dynamic, it would be Disney.
 And he was right.
 The folks at Disney "got it".
 They gave him the green light, and it was now up to him and co-writer Bonnie MacBird.

 TRON is a great scifi fantasy concept, decades ahead of its time, but poorly executed.
 One can imagine MCP as a fantasy evil wizard, Tron as the conquering hero, Dumont (also Barnard Hughes) as the old but benevolent king, but the comparisons are flimsy.
 Such fantasy stories don't take into account Yori (also Cindy Morgan) who is no princess and is a program doppleganger for her User.
 Outsider Flynn, who is a User and not a program, but lives among the programs, or Sark, who is nobody's Sauron.
-No story like Tron ever existed before and, until the sequel is released later this year, no one has tried to tell such a story since, though THE MATRIX came close.
+No story like Tron ever existed before and, until the sequel is released later this year, no one has tried to tell such a story since, though THE THIRTEENTH FLOOR and THE MATRIX came close.
 Even now both in story and visuals, TRON is a wonderful original place unlike any movie you've ever seen, and an amazing if flawed adventure.